Our boat S/V Cinderella the Ericson 35-2

 He took a look at his finances and pulled some money together to make an offer, $6K cash.
 The offer was subsequently rejected.
 With a conservative mindset, he went on his merry way back home to Osprey, no harm in trying.
 A few months went by, and a phone call out of the blue telling him the offer was accepted.
 He was going to own a bluewater boat!

-Since then, we have been making several modifications to Cinderella to get her up to snuff for our passage, read on and follow the madness!
+Since then, we have made several modifications to Cinderella to get her up to snuff for a blue water cruiser.
+They say “cruising is just boat work in exotic places” – that couldn’t be more spot on!
+Read on and follow the madness!